 Many countries and regions such as the UK, Europe, Australia, New Zealand and many more used to have a simple visa waiver scheme with the USA, but since 9/11 the Americans have gone insane over security, with the often excessive security measures such as compulsory digital fingerprinting and headshots of all visitors kept on file actually turning a lot of travellers off, and the visas are not exempt from this.
 Now those countries that used to be under the visa waiver scheme now have to apply for an ESTA, which stands for Electronic System for Travel Authorisation, as well.
 It is a simple enough process, just apply online at the ESTA website, and it is valid for two years.
 Be aware that US officials are now much more strict on entry criteria than they used to be, and will often check that you have your ESTA number, an address in America (your first nights hotel is sufficient) and an onward ticket before they let you in.

-Canada on the other hand is an enlightened travellers dream by comparison.
+Canada on the other hand is an enlightened travellers dream by comparison, at least in visa terms.
 Citizens of many countries, including the US, the UK, Europe, Australia and New Zealand amongst others, only need a valid passport to enter.
 US citizens may not even need that if they have one of the newer alternatives such as passport cards, enhanced drivers licences or trusted traveller cards.
 That’s it.
 Seriously!
 Great isn’t it?
 You’ll still have to fill in a customs declaration form of course as you do in many countries, but that still beats the excessive security of their Southern neighbours.